-Under Texas law, anyone who has been injured in a motor vehicle collision resulting from someone else’s negligence has the right to make a legal claim for compensation against the at-fault driver’s insurance policy.
+Under Texas law, anyone who has been injured in a car accident in Fort Worth resulting from someone else’s negligence has the right to make a legal claim for compensation against the at-fault driver’s insurance policy.
 Unfortunately, as a Fort Worth personal injury lawyer, I know that this is not always as straightforward as it should be, which is why it is so important that injured car accident victims always hire an attorney to help them get the justice – and the compensation – they deserve.

 The fact of the matter is that insurance companies detest paying out on personal injury claims.
 Why?
 Because the compensation involved typically runs into tens of thousands of dollars at minimum.
 Over the years, insurance companies have become very experienced at finding ways to either deny such claims outright or otherwise to pay out as little money as possible.
 This is why hiring a personal injury attorney would work for your benefit.
 Personal injury attorneys understand how the other side (the insurance company that wants to deny your claim) works, and here at the Anderson Injury Lawyers we have ample amounts of experience dealing with stubborn insurance companies.
 Not only that we have an excellent track record of providing our clients with the compensation they deserve, and even more.
 Tired of dealing with the insurance company?
 Are they not answering or returning your calls?
 Read this article, and you may find the answer to what options you have available to follow.